-- 1. The Chair will introduce the Members and Officials present.
+- 1. The Chair will welcome, introduce everyone, outline the procedure and receive confirmation that both the Applicant and objector(s) accept the hearing procedure.
 If the representations/objection(s) were submitted timeously and there are no spent convictions to be considered, then proceed directly to number 4. - 2.
-If the representation/objection (from the Police or any other party) has been received late the Committee must hear details as to why the representation/objection was late and be satisfied that there is sufficient reason why it was not made in the time required.
-If they agree that then the representation/objection can be heard otherwise it should be disregarded.
+If the representation/objection (from the Police or any other party) has been received late the Committee must hear details as to why the representation / objection was late and be satisfied that there is sufficient reason why it was not made in the time required.
+If they agree that, then the representation/ objection can be heard, otherwise it should be disregarded.
 The process to be followed should be that the objector is invited to provide reasons as to why the submission was late.
 Members may ask any follow up questions of the objector.
 The applicant must then be asked if they have any objections to the late submission being accepted.
 The Committee must take all comments into account when deciding whether to accept the late submission. - 3.
-If spent convictions are to be referred to then the guidance notes for spent convictions should be followed for each conviction.
-The Committee should resolve to go into private whilst considering spent convictions. - 4.
+If spent convictions are to be referred to then the guidance notes for spent convictions should be followed for each conviction. - 4.
 The hearing procedure below should now be followed: